mapbiomas-brazil/user-toolkit/README.md

 <h4>2.
 Create a MAPBIOMAS folder</h4>
 <ul>
   <li>Go to the Assets tab and click on the New menu.
 Then choose the Folder option.</li>
-  <li>Select your primary account if you have others linked to your structure.</li>
+  <li>Select your primary account if you have others linked to your structure.
+In this example, we see the mapbiomas account, but your structure will apper like this: users/MYACCOUNT.
+Examples: users/mary/, users/joao/, users/john/, users/tyler/.</li>
   <li>Create a MAPBIOMAS folder (all capital letters) in your assets structure.</li>
 </ul>
 <img src="misc/create-folder.png"